dkilfoyle/thrombolysis/README.md

 5. Use the commit changes button at the bottom to save your file
 6. Add the filename of your new file to cases.yml in the _data directory
 7. You should now have a customized website at http://yourusername.github.io/thrombolysis
+8. Use "Pull Requests" to submit your changes back to the dkilfoyle parent repository

 ## MCQs